britslambs/DH110/Assignment 6/README.md

 * Minutes uploaded caption: Lato, Light, Size 15

 ### Typographic Variations
-From left to right in screenshot: Lato, Montagu Slab (Slab Serif), and Lexend (Sans Serif)
+From left to right in the screenshot: Lato, Montagu Slab (Slab Serif), and Lexend (Sans Serif)
 * Level of font boldness and size is the same as the Typeface section above, regardless of typographic variation

+### Shape Variations
+* From left to right in the screenshot, the corner radius to create different levels of roundless are 5, 10, and 20.

 ## Design Decisions